Praqma/training-infra/README.md

 Depending on your usage, you might need to adjust some of the Quotas on your project.

 - Number of training instances -> `Compute Engine API/In-use IP addresses`
+- Number of training instances -> `Compute Engine API/CPUs`

+> NB: Keep the region in mind, when requesting a quota change.

 ## Configuring